bob体育平台官网

 Topics

-In the first module we dedicate ourselves to a basic introduction to central concepts of psychotraumatology and trauma pedagogy.
-Participants learn about the history of the origins of the still rather young discipline of trauma pedagogy and receive an overview of the history of psychotraumatology, whose origins date back to the 19th century.
+The first module is dedicated to a basic introduction to the central concepts of psychotraumatology and trauma pedagogy.
+Participants will learn about the history of the development of the still relatively young discipline of trauma pedagogy and receive an overview of the history of psychotraumatology, which dates back to the 19th century.
+In addition, the questions of what trauma actually is and how it develops are at the centre of the module.
+In this context, the limits of clinical-psychiatric diagnostics and the insights of psychoanalytical trauma theory are also examined.

-Professional action always takes place in the context of one's own biographical experiences and determines professional self-understanding as well as the shaping of relationships.
-Especially when professionals are confronted with behaviour that is causally related to psychological traumatisation, it can be helpful to make oneself an instrument of understanding within the framework of transference and countertransference, which requires good self-knowledge.
-In order to cope with this demanding task, a holding structural framework is also needed.
-This module is dedicated to the necessity, the procedure and the chances of self-reflexive individual and institutional practice.
+This module is dedicated to the necessity, approach and opportunities of self-reflective individual and institutional practice.
+Professional action always takes place in the context of one's own biographical experiences and determines the professional self-image as well as the organisation of relationships.
+Especially when professionals are confronted with behaviour that is causally linked to psychological traumatisation, it is helpful to be able to make themselves an instrument of understanding in the context of transference and countertransference, which requires good self-knowledge.
+In order to master this challenging task, a supportive structural framework is also required.

-Being able to act in a trauma-sensitive way as a professional requires taking into account important premises of self-care and mental hygiene.
-The importance and strategies of a self-caring everyday practice as well as measures to protect against secondary traumatisation are therefore a focus of the module.
+Being able to act in a trauma-sensitive manner as a professional requires taking into account important premises of self-care and mental hygiene.
+The importance and strategies of self-care in everyday practice and measures to protect against secondary traumatisation are therefore a focus of the module.

-In parallel, the different requirements and methods of stabilisation and psychoeducation for the addressees are in focus: How do I deal with self-injurious behaviour?
+At the same time, the focus is on the different requirements and methods of stabilisation and psychoeducation for the addressees: How do I deal with self-harming behaviour?
 How do I react to dissociative states, avoidance behaviour or flashbacks?
-What structural conditions are needed to be able to act professionally and what are the limits of trauma education?
+What structural conditions are needed to be able to act professionally and, finally, where are the limits of trauma education work?

 This module discusses different professional fields that work with traumatised people.
-The focus is on inpatient child and youth care, voluntary work, work with refugees and counselling fields that deal with violent experiences.
-The experience of the participants plays a major role here, which will possibly broaden the view of other professional fields.
-In addition, the instrument of counselling as a resource in the network will be looked at, e.g. in the context of help for upbringing or the training of professionals.
+The focus is on outpatient child and youth welfare, voluntary work, work with refugees, daycare centres, schools and school social work as well as counselling fields that deal with experiences of violence.
+The experience of the participants plays a major role here, which may broaden the view of other professional fields.
+In addition, the instrument of counselling is considered as a resource in the network, e.g. in the context of educational support or the training of professionals.

-In the final colloquium, the participants present the practical cases they have worked on and sum up their newly acquired perspectives and competences.
+In the final colloquium, the participants present the practical cases they have worked on and summarise their newly acquired perspectives and skills.

 Dates & Schedule